sockeqwe/website-old/_posts/2017-06-25-arch-components-purist.md

 **getResults()** is used to represent the search results of the first "page" whereas **getLoadingModeStatus()** is used for consecutive pagingation.

-Why not just one **LiveData&lt;State&gt; getState();**?
+Why not just one **LiveData&lt;State&gt; getState()**?
 Wouldn't it make state management especially in a multi threaded environment more predictable and deterministic?

 I'm not a purist but it leaves a stale after-taste ...